mfjkri/learning-repo/restoring-grub/steps.md

     You can press `ESC/DEL/F12` etc to get into your BIOS/UEFI settings.

+4. Boot into SuperGrub2.

-4. Once you have booted in SuperGrub2, select show everything and find your Linux bootloader.
+    Once you have booted into SuperGrub2, select `Detect and show boot methods` and find your Linux boot entry.

-5. Boot into your Linux bootloader.
+5. Boot into your Linux operating system.

 &nbsp;